-Assessment is based on three elements: 1) weekly homework assignments, 2) a written exam, and 3) a small end project that can take the form of an essay, fictional work, small documentary, podcast, computer programme, or physical installation.
+Assessment is based on three elements: 1) homework assignments, 2) a written exam, and 3) a small end project that can take the form of an essay, fictional work, small documentary, podcast, computer programme, or physical installation.

 Full reference list will be disseminated through Blackboard/Brightspace.
 Articles and book chapters that cannot be found online are available in the class library in Snellius 413.